MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/slakpi-instance-not-existed-error.md

 To solve this issue,

-1. Find the SLA that's associated with a case.
+1. Find the active SLA which meets applicable condtion.
-2. Open the associated SLA and check the SLA items.
+2. Open the respective SLA and check the SLA items.
 3. If the SLA has SLA items, administrators can reactivate the SLA by redefining SLA items, which should calculate the `ChangedAttributeList` again.
 4. If the SLA doesn't have any SLA item, administrators can define SLA items and reactivate the SLA again.